 How to get more traffic to your old or dead content with LSI keywords?

-Here are few action elements for you where you can bring traffic from search engines by using relevant keywords within them.
+Here are a few action elements for you where you can bring traffic from search engines by using relevant keywords within them.

 Step 1: Find underperforming blog posts

-Look for all the pages such as blog posts, normal web pages which are giving you less traffic or zero traffic from search engines.
+Look for all the pages such as blog posts, and normal web pages which are giving you less traffic or zero traffic from search engines.

 Step 2: Start LSI keyword research for the underperforming keywords

 Once you’re done with the research of finding your old and dead blog posts which are not sending you any traffic from search engines, it’s time to begin LSI keyword research.

 You just need to take care of optimizing each and every blog post for 1 particular keyword and then start finding semantically relevant keywords around it.

 Step 3: Update your old posts with semantic keywords